+Coreper, at its meeting on 29 November, confirmed its agreement on the text of the abovementioned draft report, reflected in Annex.

-Delegations will find in Annex the text of the abovementioned report, endorsed by the TTE (Energy) Council at its meeting on 12 December 2013.
+The TTE (Energy) Council is invited to endorse the report in Annex at its meeting on 12 December 2013.